simple-acme/simple-acme.github.io/reference/plugins/validation/http/ftps.md

 Using this requires:
    - A change in `settings.config`: `Validation.Ftp.UseGnuTls = true`
-   - The pluggable **x64** release of win-acme (it is not available for x86 or ARM due to limitiations of the upstream package, and also doesn't work on the trimmed build)
+   - The pluggable **x64** release of simple-acme (it is not available for x86 or ARM due to limitiations of the upstream package, and also doesn't work on the trimmed build)
    - Download and extract the additonal artifact `gnutls.v{build}.x64.zip`

 ## Unattended